 The Chanel Earring

-These were the only kinda Chanel (besides my Rouge Coco Lipsticks and compact cases) that I could afford.
-Honestly, unlike most of my other jewellery, this ones doesn’t really have much of a story to tell other than they are Chanel and that I got them one day at the Ngee Ann City boutique after getting my paycheck.
-I however do love them immensely as I wear these babies only during special or festive occasions that have held sweet memories.
+These were the only kind of Chanel (besides my Rouge Coco Lipsticks and compact cases) that I could afford.
+Honestly, unlike most of my other jewellery, this ones doesn’t really have much of a story to tell other than they are Chanel and that I got them one day at the Ngee Ann City boutique after getting my pay check.
+I love them immensely as I wear these babies only during special or festive occasions that have held sweet memories.
 They also invite hoards of compliments as their gold CCs and black pearls boldly stand out from the crowd and demand attention yet are delicate and sophisticated at the same time.
-Most ladies wear the kebayas, dinner dresses and lenghas with diamonte earrings or gold, I wear them with these Chanel earrings for a modern chic twist.
+Most ladies wear the kebayas, dinner dresses and lenghas with diamante earrings or gold, I wear them with these Chanel earrings for a modern chic twist.